Converting 5.x themes to 6.x

 Theme authors can now make their theme easily customizable by site administrators.

 In the Drupal administration section, each theme has its own settings page at admin/build/themes/settings/themeName.
-And this page has a form with standard settings like “Logo image settings” and “Shortcut icon settings.”
-To add additional settings to the form, simply create a theme-settings.php file in the theme's directory and add a themeName_settings() or themeEngineName_settings() function.
+And this page has a form with standard settings like “Logo image settings” and “Shortcut icon settings”.
+To add additional settings in the form, simply create a theme-settings.php file in the theme's directory and add a themeName_settings() or themeEngineName_settings() function.
 The function should use the Forms API to create the additional form widgets.

 See the Custom theme settings page in the Theme developer's handbook for full details.